Lean to Conservatories:

 What are the options for Lean to conservatory designs and how much do lean to conservatories cost?

 A lean to conservatory works well as either a large, medium or small conservatory home extension.
 The basic rectangular or square shape, and uncomplicated single sided roof, has kept this design a favourite of homeowners for many years.

-Sometimes called Mediterranean sunrooms, a lean to conservatory may have a fairly basic overall shape, and a low angled sloping roof, but that does not mean that they are unattractive.
+Whilst sometimes you can see this style of conservatory referred to as a Mediterranean sunroom, a lean to conservatory may have a fairly basic overall shape, and a low angled sloping roof, but that does not mean that they are unattractive.